dotnet/csharplang/proposals/extensions.md

 derived extension type or an extension type constructed from it.
 This restriction prevents one derived extension from accessing protected members of other derived extensions, even when the members are inherited from the same base extension.**

+Note: the rules still disallow access to protected members of the underlying type through the extension type.

 TODO